 Over the past few years, I’ve spent about five weeks in total learning how to paddle, catch green waves, turn and attempt to carve from some of the best surf coaches in the world at Talalla Surf.

 This world-class surf camp in Sri Lanka offers small group sizes with experienced coaches, and your daily surf sessions are filmed so that your coach can review your technique and progress with you after every surf.
 If you’re looking to learn, this is the place to be to learn how to be more confident on a surfboard and have boatloads of fun.

 Not into surfing?
-Sri Lanka is also a hot spot for kite-surfing (mostly on the northwest coast), water skiing and SUP-ing.
+Sri Lanka is also a hot spot for kite-surfing (mostly on the northwest coast in Kalpitiya), water skiing and SUP-ing.

 Yoga lovers rejoice!
 Sri Lanka is a wonderful destination to deepen your practice, with a plethora of yoga retreats available for any budget, or head to a drop-in class at one of the dozens of yoga studios around Sri Lanka.